 Check out how one of the above grounding techniques calms your brain.

 Did you enjoy knitting, beading, drawing or puzzles when you were a child?
 Reignite the passion for any craft related activity that you used to love.
-If your skills need brushing up, then don’t hesitate to browse the many enthusiastically created and shared ‘how to?’ videos on youtube.
+If your skills need brushing up, then don’t hesitate to browse the many enthusiastically shared videos on youtube.

-You’ll notice when you are doing a creative activity your brain immediately calms down.
-Your focus will shift on the mildly challenging activity you are undertaking.
+You’ll notice when you’re doing a creative activity your brain immediately calms down.
+Your focus will shift on the challenge you are undertaking.
 The ‘multitasking brain’ is a fallacy.
-Consequently, your brain cannot worry while it is paying undivided attention to the activity at hand.
+Consequently, your brain cannot worry while it is paying undivided attention to your activity at hand.

 4. Why yoga?

-Through the union of body, mind and breath, yoga as a practice can teach you to be undividedly present, develop physical and mental flexibility and learn to breathe deeply.
+Through the union of body, mind and breath, yoga as a practice, can teach you to be consciously present.
+It facilitates the development of physical and mental flexibility and deep, abdominal breathing.
 Why is this important?

 Firstly, focusing on the present moment has a calming effect on the mind.
-No one can ruminate whilst in the Warrior 2 pose shown above.
+No one can ruminate whilst in the Warrior 2 pose (above).

 Secondly, there is a certain amount of intended discomfort in the asanas (the yoga poses).
 And that is exactly the point: to become comfortable with the uncomfortable.
 That is the lesson to learn in order to cope better with life.
 This skill will help protect you from a full flung and hard to control stress response.